Rubber Duck Debugging: Improve Your Debugging Skills

 It is maybe one of the most difficult skills for beginner programmers to learn because it can really be frustrating and time-consuming.

-Everyone got stuck at least once trying to solve a pesky bug that we eventually ended up seeking help on StackOverflow, reaching out to a co-worker or a programming buddy.
+Everyone got stuck at least once trying to solve a pesky bug we eventually ended up seeking help on StackOverflow, reaching out to a co-worker or a programming buddy.

 This is where rubber duck debugging comes in handy.